robotsthatdream/cafer/README.md

 CAFER is a catkin workspace.
 To build the project you must simply do (in the cafer directory) :
 ```
-catkin_make
+catkin_make #this build will have an error but that's normal.
+source ~/git/cafer/devel/setup.bash
 catkin_make install
+source ~/git/cafer/install/setup.bash

 ```

-And to set up the environment :
+And to set up permanently your environment :
 ```
 echo "source ~/git/cafer/devel/setup.bash" >> ~/.bashrc
 echo "source ~/git/cafer/install/setup.bash" >> ~/.bashrc
+source ~/.bashrc
 ```

 Finally, to launch the CAFER modules: